-Technology Safety Blog – explores the intersection of technology and privacy and intimate partner violence, sexual assault and violence against women.
+Technology Safety Blog – exploring technology in the context of intimate partner violence, sexual assault and violence against women.

 StaySafeOnline.org (National Cyber Security Alliance) – works to empower and support digital citizens to use the Internet securely and safely, protecting themselves and the cyber infrastructure, Washington, DC.

 That's Not Cool.com – attempting to raise awareness about digital dating abuse and stop it before it gets worse.
-Sponsored and co-created by the Futures Without Violence, the Ad Council and the Office on Violence Against Women, the site is designed to address new and complicated problems between teens who are dating or hooking up – problems like constant and controlling texting, pressuring for rude pictures, and breaking into someone's e-mail or social networking page, San Francisco, CA.
+Sponsored and co-created by Futures Without Violence, the Ad Council and the Office on Violence Against Women, the site is designed to address new and complicated problems between teens who are dating or hooking up ~ problems like constant and controlling testing, pressuring for rude pictures, and breaking into someone's e-mail or social networking page, San Francisco, CA.

 A Thin Line – MTV's campaign was developed to empower you to identify, respond to and stop the spread of digital abuse in your life and amongst your peers.
 The campaign is built upon the understanding that there's a "thin line" between what may begin as a harmless joke and something that could end up having a serious impact on you or someone else.
 We know no generation has ever had to deal with this, so we want to partner with you to help figure it out.
 On-air, online and on your cell, we hope to spark a conversation and deliver information that helps you draw your own digital line.